 Yo!
-I’m a stand-up comedian with Tourette’s living in Philadelphia, and I mostly write short jokes.
-I’m really into comedy, video games, insects (specifically butterflies and beetles), and music.
-Most of my spare time is spent studying comedy.
+I’m a one-liner stand-up comedian with Tourette’s from Philadelphia.
+Most of my jokes are very short and about dirt and birds and stuff.
+I am ten thousand years old.
 If I could be any animal, I would be a mountain goat, they seem rad.

 Is the Tourette’s painful?

 Usually no, I know I look like I might be in pain, but it generally doesn’t hurt whatsoever.
 Sometimes though, I’ll pull my neck from jerking it back, but that’s not too often, or I’ll get sort of muscle sore from doing the same body tics repeatedly, but certain muscles are more used to that by now.
 The release of tension can even feel good, but it’s not like distinctly pleasurable.
 It’s more like how scratching an itch feels good because it temporarily alleviates the itch, but maybe not quite as good lol.

 Is there a physical sensation with the tics?

 Yes, it’s sort of a mental tension that briefly grips my mind, or specific muscles.
 I don’t always notice it if I’m not thinking about it, especially if it is a faster or smaller tic.
 I sort of divide them into faster bursts that I think of as tics, and slower waves that I think of as more like OCD compulsions.
 The compulsions are much more of an obvious thing to feel mentally, because they stick around for a lot longer.
 As examples, a tic might be something like a quick arm spasm, whereas a compulsion might be me repeatedly slapping my neck for a few minutes.